Computer Science

 Upper-level requirements

-• 12 credits of CPSC courses numbered 300 or higher
+• 12 credits of CPSC_V courses numbered 300 or higher

-1While CPSC 110 is the recommended route for students pursuing a specialization in Computer Science, CPSC 103 and 107 may be taken in its place.
+1While CPSC_V 110 is the recommended route for students pursuing a specialization in Computer Science, CPSC_V 103 and 107 may be taken in its place.

-2Every student must complete at least 3 credits from 400-level CPSC courses defined as lecture-based.
+2Every student must complete at least 3 credits from 400-level CPSC_V courses defined as lecture-based.

-3Credits gained from undergraduate Student-Directed Seminars (CPSC 490) cannot be used to fulfill this requirement.
+3Credits gained from undergraduate Student-Directed Seminars (CPSC_V 490) cannot be used to fulfill this requirement.

 Honours in Computer Science